How to Remove Paint from a Wood Floor? (Different Paint Types)

-1. Pour a few water drops over the surface.
+1. Pour water over the floor.

-2. Wait a few minutes.
+2. Wait around 3 minutes.

 3. If the floor absorbs the water, the floor has water-based paint over it.